thebean69/zabbix-weather/README.md

 sent: 17; skipped: 0; total: 17
 ```

 0. Import the weather template into Zabbix `Configuration -> Templates -> Import`.
-This template only includes Applications, Items, Triggers and Graphs
+This template only includes Applications, Items, Triggers and Graphs.
+If you are using Zabbix 2.2, use template `zabbix_weather_template_zbx2.2.xml`, if you are using Zabbix 2.4, use template `zabbix_weather_template.xml`.
+The templates have not been tested with other Zabbix versions.

 0. Add a host to be in the template.
 This should be the same host as the script is installed.